eclipse-vertx/vert.x/core_manual_js.md

       }
       req.response.sendFile('web/' + file);
     }).listen(8080, 'localhost');

+There's also a version of `sendFile` which takes the name of a file to serve if the specified file cannot be found:

+    req.response.sendFile("web/" + file, "handler_404.html");

 *Note: If you use `sendFile` while using HTTPS it will copy through userspace, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*